revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 <blockquote>

 - `Map` is an object that stores key and value pairs.
-- `Map` doesn't store duplicate values and one key can have at most one value
+- `Map` doesn't store duplicate values and one key can have at most one value.

 </blockquote>